-The benefit of the Evaluation Criteria Matrix is that you complete it with the customer.
+In order to help you find this intersection, SBI created the Evaluation Criteria Matrix.
+Consider it your insight to customer priorities.
+The benefit of the matrix tool is that you complete it with the customer.
 Schedule a discovery meeting with the buyer.
 Request their input on the specific criteria which will be used on the project.
 During the meeting you present a partial list from the Evaluation Criteria Matrix.
 Ask if items on the list align with the customer’s thoughts.
 Request they provide more evaluation points and rate each on a scale of 1-5.
 From these ratings, you can then create your win theme.
 Utilize highest-rated criteria to discern where their needs intersect most with your offerings.
 That will be your win theme.

 Creating a poignant win theme message is difficult to do.
 Not everyone can seamlessly connect with buyers.
 If it were simple, everyone would have a great win theme.
 As it is, most companies don’t.
 There are a number of ways to botch your win theme.
 Some of the main ones to watch out for are listed here for you.

 - Inward-out focus – In this case, the theme is aligned to your desired message.
 It should actually be aligned to the customer’s.
 It’s the equivalent of talking about yourself instead of listening to others.
 It’s a turnoff, and customers will pass you by.

 - Jumping the gun – In this case, win themes are developed too early in the sales cycle.
 The first step to a win theme must be to identify needs and requirements.
 You could be trying to sell a side of beef to a vegetarian and never know.

 - Too broad and too long – Win themes must have clarity and brevity.
 Clarity allows you to address specific customer needs.
 Brevity empowers the message to be remembered and recalled without effort by you and the customer.